 Lack of more specific wording is because of intention to keep it wide

 The Equality Act 2010 wording intended to cover discrimination by association or perception is actually in much more general terms: it talks of discrimination or harassment “because of” or “related to” disability.
 There were calls, from the Equality and Human Rights Commission and from others, for the legislation to be clearer by expressly mentioning discrimination by association and perception.
-The Government rejected an amendment to this effect in the House of Commons Committee (col 251-256, Public Bill Cttee, 16th June 2009 (link to UK Parliament website)).
+The Government rejected an amendment to this effect in the House of Commons Committee (col 251-256, Public Bill Cttee, 16th June 2009 (UK Parliament website)).
 In doing so, the Solicitor General gave examples of instances, going beyond association and perception, that the Government intended the wider wording to cover.

 In the debates on the Equality Bill, arguments were put forward that the test should be easier for a claimant to satisfy.
 It was argued that in the United States the Americans with Disabilities Act of 1990 (see US comparison below) specifically provides that a person is regarded as being perceived to be disabled if they are discriminated against based on that belief, whether or not the effects of the perceived disability meet the definition of disability under that Act.
 An amendment to achieve a similar effect was proposed for the Equality Act.

 However, the government opposed this amendment, which did not find its way into the Equality Act.
 The Solicitor General said on behalf of the government:

 ‘Amendment 166 would provide that a person perceived as having a disability would not have to meet the requirement that their perceived impairment must have “a substantial and long-term adverse effect” on their ability to carry out day-to-day activities in order to be protected by the Bill.
 However, somebody who had a disability would continue to have to prove that.
 It would be most inequitable for somebody who did not have a disability to have a lighter test to gain protection than somebody who did, and that is the logical fault in the proposal.’